tessi/capistrano-uberspace/README.md

 Deploy your Rails App to [uberspace](uberspace.de) with Capistrano 3.

 Has support for MySQL, Potsgresql, and sqlite3 databases.
-Runs your app with ruby 2.2.
+Runs your app with any ruby version available at your uberpace.

 ## Installation